TCC421/just-the-browser/README.md

 ### Do the settings stay applied?

 The custom settings stay applied as long as the policy features remain supported, but web browsers occasionally add, remove, or replace their policy options.
 You can check the browser guides or run the setup script again to get the latest configurations.

+### Does this install an ad blocker for me?

+No. If you want one, try [uBlock Origin](https://github.com/gorhill/uBlock) or [uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home).

 ### Why does my browser now say it's managed by an organization?